 Proposed Tax Legislation.
 On February 2, 1998, President Clinton released the Proposal.
 Two provisions contained in the Proposal potentially could affect New Prison Realty if enacted in final form as presently proposed.
 The first provision addresses the ownership by a REIT of a non-REIT corporation.
 Under current law, a REIT is prohibited from owning more than 10% of the voting securities of any issuer, but generally is not restricted in its ability to own non-voting securities of an issuer.
 Under the Proposal, a REIT, subject to certain "grandfathering" rules, would be prohibited from owning 10% or more of the voting securities or value of an issuer.
-If this provision is signed into law in its current form, New Prison Realty could be required to reduce its ownership in the Service Companies, which would likewise reduce the amount of dividends New Prison Realty would receive from the Service Companies.
-The effect of this provision, therefore, would be to reduce the overall expected economic benefit which is to be derived by New Prison Realty from the Merger.
+If this provision is signed into law in its current form, New Prison Realty could be required to reduce its ownership in the Service Companies, which would likewise reduce the amount of dividends New Prison Realty would be to reduce the overall expected economic benefit which is to be derived by New Prison Realty from the Merger.